Can European shuttle diplomacy avert war in Ukraine?

-Macron, Johnson and Scholz are each trying to prove themselves on the world stage and send specific signals to their domestic constituents.
-But they also share the same overarching goal: to stop a looming ground war against Russia on the European continent.
+Macron, Johnson and Scholz are trying to prove themselves on the world stage and send specific signals to their domestic constituents.
+But they also share the same overarching goal: to stop a looming ground war involving Russia on the European continent.

-It’s unclear if they’ll be able to succeed.
-Many European governments had made a deliberate choice to keep embassy staff in Ukraine, even while other countries were evacuating in the past days and weeks.
-But as U.S. officials warned Friday that Putin could invade within the week, one country after another told their nationals to leave immediately.
+Whether they will succeed is unclear.
+Many European governments had made a deliberate choice to keep their embassy staffs in Ukraine while other countries were evacuating some of theirs in the past days and weeks.
+But as U.S. officials warned Friday that Putin could invade Ukraine within the week, one country after another told its nationals to leave immediately.

-When Russia last invaded Ukraine in 2014, it was German Chancellor Angela Merkel, with her fluent Russian and more than a decade of experience in dealing with Vladimir Putin, who naturally took the lead in shepherding a European response with sanctions.
+When Russia last invaded Ukraine, in 2014, it was German Chancellor Angela Merkel, with her fluent Russian and more than a decade of experience in dealing with Vladimir Putin, who naturally took the lead in shepherding a European response with sanctions.
 And it was Merkel and French President François Hollande who eventually brokered a peace deal with the Minsk Agreement.
 But now, as Europe faces its first security crisis since Merkel’s departure in December, the absence of her influence is being felt.

 Olaf Scholz tries to find his footing

-Though Scholz is only a few months into the job, being chancellor of the European Union’s most populous nation and biggest economy automatically conveys clout.
+Although Scholz is only a few months into the job, being chancellor of the European Union’s most populous nation and biggest economy automatically conveys clout.
 His approach has often mirrored Merkel’s cautious style, and as her finance minister and vice chancellor, he built a reputation as a steady hand during crises.

-But the standoff over Ukraine has been a high-stakes test for the new chancellor.
+But the standoff over Ukraine has been a high-stakes test for the new leader.

 His coalition government has struggled to agree on a joint approach — on the tone to take with Moscow, on potential sanctions, on whether the Nord Stream 2 natural gas pipeline between Russia and Germany should be used as leverage.
-In a leaked cable, the German ambassador to Washington, Emily Haber, warned Berlin that it was increasingly being perceived as an “unreliable partner” in the United States, Der Spiegel reported.
+In a leaked cable, the German ambassador in Washington, Emily Haber, warned Berlin that it was increasingly being perceived in the United States as an “unreliable partner,” Der Spiegel reported.

 Scholz’s flurry of diplomacy is no doubt aimed, in part, to counter that impression.
-At a news conference at the White House on Monday, he said his country was “absolutely united” with the United States and other NATO allies, “and we will not be taking different steps.”
+At a news conference at the White House on Monday, he said that his country was “absolutely united” with the United States and other NATO allies and asserted that “we will not be taking different steps.”
 Still, he avoided making any direct statements about Nord Stream 2.
-It was Biden who delivered the forceful message: “if Russia invades, that means tanks or troops crossing the border of Ukraine again, there will be no longer Nord Stream 2.
+It was Biden who delivered the forceful message: “If Russia invades, that means tanks or troops crossing the border of Ukraine again, there will be no longer Nord Stream 2.
 We will bring an end to it.”

 Some in Merkel’s camp have drawn a contrast between Scholz’s performance and the former chancellor’s studied competence.
-It would be good “if Olaf Scholz consulted Angela Merkel,” said Markus Söder, the head of the smaller sister party of Merkel’s Christian Democrats.
+It would be good “if Olaf Scholz consulted Angela Merkel,” said Markus Söder, the head of the smaller sister party of Scholz and Merkel’s Christian Democrats.

-Germany’s new chancellor just needs time to find his feet, said Wolfgang Ischinger, a former German ambassador to the United States and chairman of the Munich Security conference.
+Germany’s new chancellor just needs time to find his feet, said Wolfgang Ischinger, a former German ambassador to the United States and the chairman of the Munich Security Conference.

 “I’m sure Olaf Scholz regrets more than anyone else that he had to start his mission at a moment of extreme international attention,” Ischinger said.

-He noted that when Macron was elected to the French presidency in 2017, he was the “new kid on the block,” while Merkel had already served for a decade or so.
+He noted that when Macron was elected to the French presidency in 2017, he was the “new kid on the block,” while Merkel had already served for about a decade.

 “She knew everybody around the world, and she was known to everyone around the world,” he said.
 “And Emmanuel Macron had to make his first phone calls.
 That creates an unequal relationship for a while.”